 And, of course, 2016 is leaving us with a 20-ton political elephant in the room.
 Despite all the bad things mentioned in the above paragraph, we collectively remained hopeful that our next leader would be one who would continue a tone of optimism for the future and respect for others.
 But slowly but surely, a menace with thin orange skin started jumping up and down and making his presence known.
 And, sadly, people began to listen to him… enough people to make him our new leader and thrust all of us into an uncertain, terrifying future that is 2017.

 Throughout this awful year, a comparison kept running through my mind equating 2016 to 1968.
 I wasn’t around that year (I was born in 1969), but I remember learning about ’68 in my history classes in school and through other stories since then.
 That year had its own load of anger and controversy, fighting and infighting, tragedy and politics.
-The seemingly only difference between that year and this year was 1968 ended on a seemingly graceful note with the flight of Apollo 8, the first space flight to leave Earth orbit and encircle the Moon.
-It was a historic and beautiful touchstone, for sure, one that brought every one of us together regardless of our backgrounds.
+Seemingly, the only difference between that year and this year was that 1968 ended on a seemingly graceful note with the adventure of Apollo 8, the first space flight to leave Earth orbit and encircle the Moon.
+Apollo 8 was a historic and beautiful touchstone, for sure, one that brought every one of us together regardless of our backgrounds.
 It made me wish we had our own version of Apollo 8 here in 2016, anything to break down the barriers we’ve erected and help make us whole if only for just a few hours.
 But, sadly… nothing.

 As for life away from work, I’m still at my same old apartment.
 I didn’t really consider moving to new digs in 2016.
 Property values and rent amounts can be pretty steep here in Madison and Dane County, and finding someplace new that I can both afford and keep my many belongings in can be hard to find.
 I’ll probably stay in this apartment for another year.
 But I’m bracing myself, however, for the steep rent increase my landlord will certainly give to me when my new lease begins in May.